-Therefore I’ve decided to list my top 10 animation books that I feel every artist should take a look at.
+Therefore I’ve decided to list my best animation books that I feel every artist should take a look at.
 Most of the books on the list are already decades old and, I believe, will remain the standard books for decades to come.
 So start building your library today!

 1. Animator’s Survival Kit – Richard Williams

 For anyone looking to learn how to animate this book is an absolute must, and should be gracing the shelves of any animator from beginner to experienced professional.

 Richard Williams is simply a living legend in the animation world, best known for directing the animation on “Who Framed Roger Rabbit”, and his artistic and innovative approach to animation which he developed in large part at London studio through the 70s and 80s, where he was able to assemble the greatest team of animators since the early days of Disney (in fact, he hired many of those old greats 🙂 )

 His Animator’s Survival Kit provides a thorough grounding and explanation of all the fundamental principles and techniques of the animation craft, with tons of examples and drawings.

 After nearly 15 years in this business I find myself coming back to this book again and again.